capactio/dashboard/README.md

 # Capact Dashboard

-This repository contains the source code for Dashboard, the Capact UI, and additional development packages.
+This repository contains the source code for Capact Dashboard UI and additional development packages, such as React components library.

 ## Componets